yydonny/weiyi/readme.md

 are the same.
-3. possible position = normal movement (same color will block movement) and capture movement (only different color can be captured), not only depends on , and constrained to chessboard boundary
+3. possible position = normal movement (same color will block movement) and capture movement (only different color can be captured), not only depends on , and constrained to chessboard boundary and type constraint

+Class design:
+1. chessboard class
+   boundary, location mapping (a2) <--> (1,2)
+   LinkedHashMap<position, piece> //state of initial positions
+2. chess piece (color, position, rules) -place(Chessboard), -move(Chessboard)

+3. chessManager
+   place chess
+   work out possible positions
+   reset chessboard

+4. console (input ->  call chessManager
+->output